Updated: 27 May 2022

 ESNs are an excellent tool for knowledge sharing and learning, particularly in large organizations with multiple locations.

-For example, if the EMEA sales team developed a new outbound lead generation process that generated 50% more leads, then the processes could easily be shared across the ESN by other sales teams in different countries.
+For example, say your EMEA sales team develops a new outbound lead generation process that generates 50% more leads.
+Using the ESN, they can easily share the details of that process with other sales teams in different countries.

 Tapping into expertise